digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 Cannot connect to the ledger node
 =================================

-If the PQS cannot connect to the ledger node on startup, you will see a message in the logs like the following example and the PQS will terminate.
+If the PQS cannot connect to the ledger node on startup, you see a message in the logs like the following example and the PQS terminates.

 .. code-block:: bash